warrenduncan/MSc-DataScienceAndAnalytics/credit-risk-scoring/README.txt

 FILE DESCRIPTIONS:
  	* CreditData_code.ipynb: A jupyter notebook containing all the code for the analysis, which was completed using the R programming language.
- 	* CreditData.xlsx: An excel spreadsheet containing the data used in the analysis.
+ 	* CreditData.xlsx: An excel spreadsheet containing the data used in the analysis, which is also freely available on Kaggle